saadkhan29/lesson-w10d01-express/README.md

 &#x1F535; **YOU DO: 5 minutes**

-With you buddy, discuss the following questions:
+Within your teams, discuss the following questions:

 - What are the **HTTP verbs** and how are they used?
 - What are the different parts of a URL and what is the purpose of each?